Month: January 2009

 2. Use Blackberry and gmails IMAP email.
 But email isnt instant push to your phone.

-3. The previous current setup I got from here.
-You basically setup a blackberry email address forward your gmail to it, and setup a few filters.
+3. You basically setup a blackberry email address forward your gmail to it, and setup a few filters.

 4. Use the gmail app but it doesnt do instant push to the phone either.